abhisheknagare/AI-Powered-Product-Description-Generator/README.md

 }
 ```

 Note that some fields are intentionally left empty in many products.
-Your system should be able to generate content for these empty fields.
+My system is be able to generate content for these empty fields.

 ### Key Implementation Guidelines

 #### LLM Integration
-- You should use OpenAI's API (GPT-3.5-turbo is sufficient) or another LLM API of your choice
+- Used OpenAI's API (GPT-3.5-turbo is sufficient) or another LLM API of your choice
-- Implement proper error handling for API calls
+- Implemented proper error handling for API calls
-- Use appropriate context windows and token limits
+- Used appropriate context windows and token limits

 #### Prompt Engineering
-- Design prompts that effectively utilize product attributes to generate compelling content
+- Designed prompts that effectively utilize product attributes to generate compelling content
-- Create different prompt templates for different content types
+- Created different prompt templates for different content types
-- Implement strategies for maintaining brand voice and style consistency
+- Implemented strategies for maintaining brand voice and style consistency
-- Ensure generated content is SEO-friendly for relevant fields
+- Ensured generated content is SEO-friendly for relevant fields
-- Craft effective prompts for generating realistic product images that match product attributes
+- Crafted effective prompts for generating realistic product images that match product attributes

 #### API Design
-- Create RESTful endpoints with proper request/response formats
+- Created RESTful endpoints with proper request/response formats
-- Implement appropriate error handling
+- Implemented appropriate error handling
-- Consider performance and optimization for potentially large requests
+- Considered performance and optimization for potentially large requests

 #### React Frontend
-- Focus on clean, functional UI rather than elaborate designs
+- Focused on clean, functional UI rather than elaborate designs
-- Implement responsive components that adapt to different screen sizes
+- Implemented responsive components that adapt to different screen sizes
-- Use React state management appropriately (useState, useContext, etc.)
+- Used React state management appropriately (useState, useContext, etc.)

 ### Stretch Goals (Optional)

-If you complete the core requirements and want to demonstrate additional skills, consider implementing one or more of these stretch goals:
+Demonstrating additional skills, implementing one or more of these stretch goals:

 1. Add A/B testing capabilities for different content styles
 2. Implement a ratings system to provide feedback on generated content